-The not-guilty verdict in a murder trial so horrific that the details of both the crime itself and the court's handling of evidence sickened even hardened professionals has prompted national outrage and renewed calls for action to address the high rate of violence against indigenous women.
+The not guilty verdict in a murder trial where the crime was so horrific that the details of both the crime itself and the court's handling of evidence sickened even hardened professionals has prompted national outrage and renewed calls for action to address the high rate of violence against indigenous women.

-The woman at the centre of this case is Cindy Gladue, a 36-year-old Cree woman and mother to three daughters.
-She grew up in Calling Lake, Alberta, was known as a great cook by her family and loved watching cooking shows.
+The woman at the center of this case is Cindy Gladue, a 36-year-old Cree woman and mother to three daughters.
+She grew up in Calling Lake, Alberta, was known as a great cook by her family, and loved watching cooking shows.

 In June 2011, she was working as a sex worker in Edmonton.
 On the night she died, she was working and her client was Bradley Barton, a 46-year-old truck driver from Mississauga, Ontario.